Tommy Bowe: Personal life

 His father, Paul, won a Leinster Schools' Cup medal with Newbridge College on the 1970 team, captained by Mick Quinn and went on to win a cap for Leinster Schools.
 Ann, his mother, is a physiotherapist in County Monaghan who runs her own practice.
 Bowe's sister, Hannah, is an Ireland hockey international, and his younger brother, David, is a rugby union footballer.
-The Bowe siblings' grandfather was awarded the Military Cross for war service with the British Army at the D-Day Normandy Landings in World War II.

 Bowe married his fiancée, former Miss Wales Lucy Whitehouse, on 14 June 2015 at the Corran Resort and Spa in Carmarthenshire, Wales.
 They have two children together.